Python Invoke: Automating Tasks with Precision

 Using Context

-object.
+Another useful feature of invoke is the built-in context object.
 This is a simple dictionary-like object that allows you to pass data between tasks.
 For example, you could use the context to store the name of a file that you want to process in multiple tasks.
 This eliminates the need to pass the filename as an argument to each individual task, making your code more readable and maintainable.

 Here is an example of using the invoke package to pass data between tasks using context: